 Interns will learn technical skills, leadership skills and project management best practices – including financial and public sector management – in the local country context while helping to advance MCC’s mission to reduce poverty through economic growth.
 Interns will support the large-scale development projects that make up MCC-funded compact programs and get exposure to targeted professional development and networking opportunities in both the public and private sectors.

 Africa’s Promise internships will be established and run by the host government implementing entity for MCC compacts, typically known as a Millennium Challenge Account (MCA).
-Internships will start in the summer of 2017 in MCC’s respective MCA offices across Africa, which may include countries like Benin, Ghana, Liberia, Malawi, Morocco, Niger and Zambia.
+Four internships kicked off in Ghana in May 2018.
+Other MCAs in Africa are considering adopting the program.
 Interns will support the implementation of MCC projects in areas like clean water, electricity, land rights and education.
 Through its investments, MCC expands access to vital services and connects people to jobs, markets and opportunities.

 Where will internships be located?